guptaankita/python-neutronclient/doc/source/index.rst

 		}
 	}
 	create_subnet(body=body)
 	Creates a new subnet on a specific network.
-Network_id is mandantory in the body
+Network_id is mandatory in the body
 	Parameter: **body** – parameters to create a new subnet

 Delete subnet::